TRAIS-Lab/GraSS/README.md

 ### Llama3-8B+OpenWebText

 For billion-scale model, since we do not need to do quantitative experiment, we do not need to fine-tune the model several times.
 Here, since this is a large scale experiment, we divide the attribution into several phases, specified by `--mode`.
 In order, the available options are `cache`, `precondition`, `ifvp`, `attribute`.
 Furthermore, for `cache` and `ifvp`, we provide a further `--worker` argument to parallelize the job by splitting the dataset among several job instances.

+> We note that the complete order is `cache`→`precondition`→`ifvp`→`attribute`

 Here, we provide an example for `cache` and `attribute`:

-1. `cache`: For cache, we can parallelize via `--worker`.
+1. `cache`/`ifvp`: For caching projected gradients and computing iFVP, we can parallelize via `--worker`.
 The following script submits 20 jobs to divide the dataset into 20 chunks:

 	```bash
 	#SBATCH -a 0-19

 	WORKER_ID=$SLURM_ARRAY_TASK_ID

 	python attribute.py \
 		--dataset_name "openwebtext" \
 		--trust_remote_code \